ARC-85/chamberfoods/README.md

 `seeed_dht.py`

-To check the DHT22/AM2302 sensor is working run the script:
+Just to note, the Seeed Studio instructions typically refer to using a Grove Base Hat for Raspberry Pi but I have gone without this option and just connected the DHT22/AM2302 sensor directly to the GPIO pins.
+To check the DHT22/AM2302 sensor is working run the following script, which does not require the Grove Base Hat:

 `~/ChamberFoods $ python3 temphumi.py`